-- ongoing recruitment, retention, and development of field practica opportunities within their agency; - facilitating the growth and development of students through ensuring student access to field setting and community resources; - meeting with field liaisons and/or field education coordinators to discuss field practica and field education, and to address student, field education coordinator, field instructor, agency supervisor, or field setting concerns; - completing and submitting Agency/School Field Practicum Agreements and Information Sharing Agreements.
+- facilitating the growth and development of students through ensuring student access to field setting and community resources. - meeting with field liaisons and/or field education coordinators to discuss field practica and field education, and to address student, field education coordinator, field instructor, agency supervisor, or field setting concerns. - completing and submitting Agency /School Field Practicum Agreements and Information Sharing Agreements.